-Dudley was quick to follow after Lavender who had been joined by her friend Parvati, while Vernon hesitated only until he noted the glowing wand that Harry held clenched tightly in his hand.
+Dudley was quick to follow after Lavender who had been joined by her friend Parvati.
+Vernon hesitated only until he noted the glowing wand that Harry held clenched tightly in his hand.
 When Petunia waved for him to go, he decided to relent.
 After delivering a final glare back at his nephew, he went after his son and the two attractive, young witches.

 With some hesitancy of his own, Harry followed his aunt inside.
-Stopping just inside the door, he watched as she walked over to the table and braced herself against it with both hands just before her body seemed to shudder for a minute.
+Stopping just inside the door, he watched as she walked over to the table and braced herself against it with both hands just before her body seemed to shudder for a moment.

 Having wiped away the tears and the minor amount of makeup that she wore, Harry's aunt blew her nose three times before taking a deep breath.
 "Oh, Harry, I've done so much wrong by you," she managed to say through her sniffles, all while still holding on to him.

 Harry tried to think of something to say, but couldn't for the life of him think what it should be.
 She had done wrong by him.
-He'd been forced to sleep in the cupboard under the stairs, often locked inside for long periods of time.
+He'd been forced to sleep in the cupboard under the stairs, often locked inside for extended periods of time.
 He was starved and given tasks around the house that no one his age should be doing.
 He'd been beaten by Vernon and Dudley, and she had done nothing to stop it.
 She'd even punished Harry when he had done better than her Duddy-kins at school.
 Then there was the verbal abuse and the lies about his parents.
 The neglect.
-Nothing of his own; just worn out hand-me-downs from his over-large cousin.
+Nothing of his own; just worn-out hand-me-downs from his over-large cousin.

 "I had wanted to come here so badly as a child.
 I even wrote to that headmaster of yours, to beg to let me come."